Daren Sammy

-Sammy is the only captain to have won World T20 twice.
 He captained West Indies to the 2012 ICC World Twenty20 victory against Sri Lanka, West Indies' first major trophy for 8 years (having won the ICC Champions trophy against England in 2004).
 Sammy again captained West Indies to victory in the 2016 ICC World Twenty20 against England.
 Sammy captained Peshawar Zalmi in the Pakistan Super League from 2017 until 2020, when he stepped down due to fitness.
 He then agreed to a two-year head coaching contract for Peshawar Zalmi.

-On 5 August 2016, Sammy was informed he was being dropped as T20I captain of West Indies.
+In August 2016, Sammy was informed he was being dropped as T20I captain of West Indies.

 In the 2017 Birthday Honours, Sammy was appointed Officer of the Order of the British Empire (OBE) for services to sports.

-For his part in bringing back international cricket to Pakistan, Sammy received the highest civilian medal of Pakistan, Nishan-e-Pakistan on 23 March 2020.
+For his part in bringing back international cricket to Pakistan, Sammy received the highest civilian medal of Pakistan, Nishan-e-Pakistan in March 2020.
 He was also awarded honorary Pakistani citizenship by the President of Pakistan Arif Alvi.

 In June 2021, Sammy was appointed as a member of the Cricket West Indies (CWI) Board of Directors as an independent non-member director.